Paramboia/pokemon-fusion/app/api/generate/README.md

    - `processedImage1`, `processedImage2` - URLs or base64 of the Pokemon images

 2. Return types should be consistent:
-   - Return `string` with the URL of the generated image on success
+   - Return a structured object with the URL of the generated image on success
    - Return `null` if generation fails but doesn't throw an error

 3. Include robust error handling: